datakind/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Output Files and Visualizations
 - Cleaned data files and interactive visualizations can be found in [google drive folder](https://drive.google.com/drive/folders/1tpwqTqoFfZCWvDvncJjaSbzzua0Y6Q_i?usp=sharing), which can only be accessed with the link
 - Note:  visualizations are uploaded to github in 'network_graphs' folder
-- N-gram frequency graphs in 'graphs' folder
+- N-gram frequency graphs can be found in 'graphs' folder

 ### Tools and Technologies